jimhjkim/jobs-web-scraper/README.md

-# jobs-web-scraper
+# Jobs Web Scraper

-Web scraping Indeed and Stackoverflow for jobs using Python
+Web scraping Indeed and Stackoverflow for jobs using Python 🐍